jsantaella/jsantaella/README.md

 - 👋 Hi, I’m @jsantaella
 - 👀 I’m interested in data engineering tools and process focused on cloud platforms.
-Specifically GCP tools such as dataproc, dataflow bigquery and Spark procedures.
+I work for AWS.
 You can reach me on Linkedin: https://www.linkedin.com/in/jorge-santaella-cuberos/

 <!---